Skip to main content

 Which Cognitive Functions Improve with Treatment?

 The efficacy of these protocols is measured through both subjective feedback and objective testing.
 The patient’s reported sense of well-being, mental clarity, and focus is a primary indicator.
 This subjective experience is then correlated with objective data from standardized cognitive assessments.
-These tests provide a baseline measurement of before the protocol begins and are repeated at intervals to track progress.
+These tests provide a baseline measurement of cognitive function before the protocol begins and are repeated at intervals to track progress.
 The improvements are often seen in specific domains that are highly sensitive to hormonal influence.

 A successful hormonal protocol translates directly into measurable improvements in cognitive performance and a renewed sense of mental sharpness.